abhiramasonny/jaithon/docs/grammar.md

 - `and` / `or` are short-circuiting.
 Only evaluate the right-hand side if needed.
 - `break` exits the nearest loop; nested loops require an outer condition to stop both.
+- `del x` removes a binding like Python; `del arr[i]` deletes the element and shifts the list left, erroring on out-of-bounds.
 - Factorial `!` binds tightly: `2 * 3!` is `2 * (3!)`.

 ---